 Day 2: More Swimming, Dragons and a Village Visit

 The morning of day two brought close encounters with manta rays and a swim to a spectacular deserted island – you know, just another routine day in Komodo.
 One of the guys in our group had the brilliant idea of doing a jumping photo on the deserted island.
 This may be one of my favorite pics from the trip.

-Shortly before sunset, we visited Rinca village where we toured the village and visited the school.
+Shortly before sunset, we visited Rinca village where we toured the town and visited the school.
 All the houses are on stilts, you know, to keep the dragons out.
 The lone exception is the school which is protected by a concrete wall.
 Unfortunately, a few years ago (before the wall was built) an eight-year old boy was eaten by a dragon at school.
 (As if middle-school didn’t suck enough, with bullies, acne, puberty and demanding teachers, these kids have to worry about getting eaten by a dragon too!)

 It was an interesting visit to the village that gave us a glimpse into the lives of the people that call these remote islands home.
-Plus, we got to learn some sweet dance moves.

 We set sail for Labuan Bajo under a dome of stars, with bats flying by high overhead.
 It was a beautiful end to two great days in Komodo.
 I had no idea that traveling to this remote land would be so much fun.

 What are some of the great wildlife spectacles you’ve seen?

 Note: we did our tour through Flores XP, a company owned by a Italian-Indonesian couple that I’d highly recommend.

 Facebook | Instagram